About

 Instructions:

-• Place the white sugar, 1 ½ cups rose water and salt in a saucepan (optional - add the corn syrup if using as well).
+• Place the white sugar, 1 ½ cups / 360 mL rose water in a saucepan (optional – add the corn syrup if using as well).

 • Stir to combine and allow the sugar to dissolve over medium heat.
 When the sugar has dissolved, let the syrup come to a simmer, and simmer for 5 – 7 minutes.

-• Add the remaining ¼ cup of rose water to the warm syrup and stir it in.
+• Add the remaining ¼ cup / 60 mL of rose water to the warm syrup and stir it in.

 • To make vanilla rose syrup (falooda syrup) – add the vanilla at this point and stir it in.